alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 `DeactivateUser` (below) returns `void`, so failures aren't visible in the signature.
 In this style, it might throw for parsing/loading/saving and even for business-rule failures.

 The following shows a style where expected failures are represented as `exceptions` (sometimes called "exceptions as control flow"; some may avoid this style).
 It's intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight worst-case ergonomics.

+Typical C# code is often closer to: parse with `TryParse`, call a repo/service that may throw occasionally, then catch once at the boundary (log + translate).
+The snippet below is the "worst-case" version: local `try/catch` scaffolding everywhere to add context.

 ```csharp
 // The implicit "User" entity used in the examples below